 Most of these were closed by 1950 as the City evolved into a “bedroom community” of St. Louis, only nine miles west, and has continued to grow in population as families seek a quieter, less hectic pace of life away from the hustle and bustle of urban living.

 Today, the City of Collinsville is one of the fastest-growing suburbs in the St. Louis metropolitan area.
-A relatively small suburb of just less than 10,000 people, the town provides a panoramic view of the magnificent Gateway Arch and downtown St. Louis.
+A relatively small suburb of just over 25,000 people, the town provides a panoramic view of the magnificent Gateway Arch and downtown St. Louis.

 Collinsville’s quaint and inviting downtown main street is home to unique shops, fun eateries, and beautiful architecture.
 The 150 year-old D.D.
 Collins house, the stately Blum house, and the historic Miner’s Theatre, are highlights of an interesting and educational, self-guided walking tour.
 Be sure to bring your camera to document your visit to the World’s Largest Catsup Bottle, a world-renown roadside attraction just south of Main Street.
 Also in Collinsville is one of the oldest registered cemeteries in Illinois as well as a historic Bull Durham sign dating back to 1908, which is only one of six such signs remaining in the country.